To provide a reduced tuition rate for individuals who are residents of states other than Texas who enroll in certain public universities in Texas.

 Students who are residents of states other than Texas must enroll in a Texas public university located within 100 miles of the Texas border.
 The institution must have been approved by the Texas Higher Education Coordinating Board to offer the lowered tuition rate.

-The list of eligible institutions is being updated.
-In the meantime, please check with the registrar's office of the public university you plan to attend.
+Contact the registrar's office of the public university you plan to attend.
 They will be able to advise you of their eligibility.

 Award amount varies by institution.
 Eligible students are allowed to pay a lowered non-resident tuition rate.
 The rate must be at least $30 more per hour more than the resident rate.
 Each institution sets its own rate.